 Applications will be reviewed by the KSR Graduate faculty starting in the spring semester prior to the year to which a student is applying.
 Qualified applicants will be interviewed beginning the month of March and interviews will continue until all positions are filled.
 Only applicants with a completed EIU Graduate School application will be considered.
 For more information, please contact Dr. Stacey Ruholl, at email@example.com.

 Our Graduate Assistantships provide experiences in teaching undergraduate activity courses, supervising and mentoring undergraduate students in the Assessment, Testing, and Prescription Lab, and working with the EIU Adult Fitness Program.
 Each graduate assistant will work in those three areas throughout each semester.
 Direct, hands-on experience will be gained in teaching undergraduate students, physical fitness assessment of adult clients, as well as the development of good organizational skills, management skills and effective communication skills.

-Students chosen for Exercise Science Graduate Assistantships for the Kinesiology, Sport, and Recreation Department should demonstrate high levels of academic achievement at the undergraduate level with strong academic preparation in physical fitness assessment and exercise prescription.
+Students chosen for Exercise Physiology Graduate Assistantships for the Kinesiology, Sport, and Recreation Department should demonstrate high levels of academic achievement at the undergraduate level with strong academic preparation in physical fitness assessment and exercise prescription.
 The following criteria will be considered when awarding Graduate Assistantships:

 Students who are interested in obtaining a Graduate Assistantship must complete a separate graduate assistantship application.
 Once a student has been fully admitted to the Exercise Physiology program, he/she can be considered for a graduate assistantship.
 The review of graduate assistant applications begins in January for the following fall-spring term.
 Applications are considered until all positions are filled - so apply early!
 For more information about graduate assistantships, contact the Graduate School at 217-581-2200 or email firstname.lastname@example.org.